REVOLT N REIGN Terms & GLOSSARY

 LP gain before End Phase may prevent loss

-LP is evaluated before victory conditions are finalized.
+LP is evaluated before victory conditions are finalized

 A win condition achieved by reducing the opponent’s LP to 0 or less at End Phase.

-A Lock lasts until the end of the locked card's controller's next turn.
-If Player A locks a card controlled by Player B during Player A's turn, the Lock expires at the end of Player B's next End Phase.
-The Lock does not end during the Resolve Phase and does not end on the locking player's turn.
+EXAMPLE: If Player A locks a card controlled by Player B during Player A’s turn, the Lock expires at the end of Player B’s next End Phase.
+The Lock does not end during the Resolve Phase and does not end on the locking player’s turn.

-A locked card is frozen and may not:
+A locked card may not:

 Attack